RichardDorn/knob-puzzle/README.md

 ## Room for improvement:
   * My measurements for all the components were a few mm off.
 This made it necessary to file the plastic down in many places in order to make things fit.
 I suggest measuring your own components and adjusting the .stl files accordingly.

   * Due to time limitations on the available printer the box had to be split into 2 prints then glued together.
 The fit is less than perfect.
 I left the unsplit box in the box.stl file incase print time isn't an issue.

+  * A big improvement to the UX could be made by redesigning the box with the potentiometers mounted vertically out of the face of the box.
+If you're a lefty its no big deal but for the majority who will manipulate the knobs with their right hand, the servo becomes difficult to see.

+  * Similar improvement could be made to the lcd.
+You must be looking from a birds-eye view to see the screen.
+Mounting it with a slight tilt would make playing much more relaxing.

   * The code can still be streamlined with a little work.
 Currently the levels are written twice... once for campaign and again for random mode.

   * Would be great to add sd functionality and easily switch between "level packs" rather than upload new code to arduino each time.

   * Using smaller 18AWG wire might make it easier to stuff inside the small box.